 The complete subservience of youth to the mindless Capitalist machine through their increasing slavery to technological gadgetry and the endless costs associated with them.

 Why no one bothered to heed the warnings McLuhan laid out in "The Mechanical Bride".

 Why no one ever bothers to really heed the people that actually know something.

 Supermarkets as the temples of the modern age.

 The grossly repressed nature of people raised in orthodox religious environments.

 The extinction of the 24-hour "coffee shop" in the Bay Area.

-The stifling inertia of day-to-day affairs that seems to ensure the total destruction of our environment, the inevitable collapse of civilization, and the certain destruction of our species.
+The stifling inertia of the wretched status quo that seems to ensure the total destruction of our environment, the inevitable collapse of civilization, and the certain destruction of our species.